 Please note: the items included in the table below are controls, processes etc. that have changed in the year, that is, where we improved or identified an area to improve.
 It is therefore not a list of all the governance arrangements we have in place.
-For a full list and further detail on our arrangements, please see our Code of Corporate Governance.
+For a full list and further detail on our arrangements and assurance framework, please see our Code of Corporate Governance.

-Core CIPFA governance principle Overall assessment What's working well Where we can improve A. Behaving with integrity, demonstrating 101 We reviewed and updated our Scheme of Delegation.
-Our People Framework and associated policies require finalising. strong commitment to ethical values, and respecting 484 We received a "Reasonable" assurance rating for our counter-fraud framework.
+Core CIPFA governance principle Overall assessment What's working well Where we can improve A. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law I. We reviewed and updated our Scheme of Delegation.
 II.
-We are making minor updates to our Whistleblowing Policy. the rule of law III.
-The Councillors' Code of Conduct has been reviewed and updated.IV.
-We have improved our complaints handling III.
-We are continuing to review and update our Health and Safety policies and continuing inspections to identify any gaps in practice. governance and reporting.
+We received a "Reasonable" assurance rating for our counter-fraud framework.
+III.
+The Councillors' Code of Conduct has been reviewed and updated.
 IV.
+We have improved our complaints handling governance and reporting.
+I. Our People Framework and associated policies require finalising, and are being progressed by the People & OD Service.
+II.
+We are making minor updates to our Whistleblowing Policy.
+III.
+We are continuing to review and update our Health and Safety policies and continuing inspections to identify any gaps in practice.
+IV.
 We have reviewed our Diversity, Equity and Inclusion Framework, which will be published externally in July 2024.
-B. Ensuring openness and comprehensive stakeholder engagement # I. We completed a Local Government Association Corporate Peer Challenge.
+B. Ensuring openness and comprehensive stakeholder engagement We completed a Local Government Association Corporate Peer Challenge.
+We take a report on complaints to every meeting of the Audit & Scrutiny Committee.
+We are investigating ways to create a corporate repository for all our resident engagement activities to provide a better overview of this work.
+C. Defining outcomes in terms of sustainable economic, social, and environmental benefits I. We made the decision to move our Town Hall to a more appropriate building.
 II.
-We take a report on complaints to every meeting of the Audit &amp; Scrutiny Committee.
-I. We would like to create a corporate repository for all our resident engagement activities to provide a better overview of this work.
-C. Defining outcomes in terms of sustainable economic, social, and environmental benefits 18: I. We made the decision to move our Town Hall to a more appropriate building.
-II.
 We have started work on a new climate change strategy, to ensure our activities remain effective.
 III.
 The Annual Plan 2024-2025 has been agreed.
-I. We need to develop a new long term corporate plan.
+We need to develop a new long term corporate plan and are setting up facilitated workshop sessions with committee Chairs and senior managers to move forward with this.
 D. Determining the interventions necessary to optimise the achievement of the intended outcomes I. The Medium Term Financial Strategy 24-28 was approved.
 II.
-We approved an Arts, Heritage &amp; Culture Strategy, and have delivered several activities.
+We approved an Arts, Heritage & Culture Strategy, and have delivered several activities.
 III.
-A governance framework has been established for our Town Hall move project, and consultants appointed to provide expert support and capacity.
-Our community development plan requires review, given delays to actions due to the additional workload created by government refugee support schemes.
+A governance framework has been established for our Town Hall move project, and consultants Our community development plan is being reviewed, given delays to actions due to the additional workload created by government refugee support schemes.